rakeshsonu1989/LSEG-Task/README.md

 # Stock Price Outlier Detection

-# This function process all the xlsx file present in the STOCK_PRICE_DATA
+# This function process all the xlsx file present in the STOCK_DATA

 This project includes a Python script that performs the following tasks:
 1. **Extracts 30 consecutive data points** from a CSV file containing stock prices, starting from a random timestamp within the file.